thewca/worldcubeassociation.org/README.md

   - `webroot/results/dev/.htaccess.template` - Can the whole dev/ directory go?
   - `webroot/results/.htaccess.template` - This seems like it could get moved up a level.
-- Initializing and seeding the databases.
-I'd like to provide public database exports (scrubbed of sensitive data, of course) and have `bootstrap.sh` auto download and import these database exports.
 - Drupal, phpBB, and the WCA regulations are not yet in this repository.